-Thierry henry handball: The story behind Ireland’s 2010 World Cup heartbreak
+Thierry Henry handball: The story behind Ireland’s 2010 World Cup heartbreak

-When you think of famous handballs in football, it would take a brave man/woman to say that there is one more famous than the ‘Hand of God’.
+When you think of famous handballs in football, it would take a brave person to say that there is one more famous than the ‘Hand of God’ in 1986.
 Of course, this one occurred against England by the now infamous Diego Maradona.
 However, if you ask a Frenchman or an Irishman, the answer would likely reference the Thierry Henry handball during the qualifiers for the 2010 World Cup.
-If this is a brand new story for you, let us give you an overview.

-Thierry Henry Handball – the gist of what happened
+Thierry Henry handball – the gist of what happened

 Basically, neither team had earned automatic qualification through to the World Cup.
-So, France found themselves in a playoff game against Ireland to even qualify – something that the French likely didn’t anticipate.
+So France found themselves in a playoff game against Ireland to even qualify – something that the French likely didn’t anticipate.
 Regardless, France managed to win the first game in Ireland to the tune of 1-0.
-And in the return leg in Paris, the Irish were beating France by 1-0 until the Thierry Henry handball happened.
-Essentially, Henry prevented the ball from going out for a goal kick and played through an assist for France to score.
-The only problem was that he kept the ball in play with his hand, something that Maradona himself would’ve been quite proud of.

 thierry henry